jguhlin/ODG/README.md

 ## Introduction

 Please see the [BMC Bioinformatics](https://bmcbioinformatics.biomedcentral.com/articles/10.1186/s12859-017-1777-7) publication for more general information.
+You may also be interested in viewing [screenshots](https://josephguhlin.com/projects/odg-omics-database-generator/).

 ## What this does